 - Role play: “if you were in charge of the budget for X, what would your priorities be?”

 Use a cartoon to get at the differences between what we say, think and feel.
-Download this worksheet and give it a try.
+Print the worksheet at the bottom of the page and give it a try.
 Or you can use photo cards to help people to make analogies – download this deck of random images.

 Meanwhile, the father of modern acting Constatin Stanislavski thought there were seven questions every actor should be able to answer about his character.
 Use these to get a better insight into what’s driving you or your customer/audience: